alexk99/the_router/bras/bras_howto_eng.md

 	line vty
 	!

-A single bgp peer with the uplink border router 192.168.1.3 is described in this configuration file.
+A single BGP peer with the uplink border router 192.168.1.3 is described in this configuration file.
-The router announces network 10.111.0.0/29 which is used in SNAT function and serve as a pulic addresses of the_router's subscribers.
+TheRouter announces network 10.111.0.0/29 which is used for SNAT function and serves as a public addresses for subscribers.
-Note that a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of global public ip address.
-In a real environment a global public ip addresses are usally used in the cases like this.
+Note that a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of global public IP address.
+In a real environment, global public IP addresses are usually used in cases like this.

 Run bgpd

 	/etc/init.d/bgpd start

-Insure that a default (0.0.0.0/0) route is successfully received and installed into both the linux route table and the_router's route table.
+Insure that a default (0.0.0.0/0) route is successfully received and installed into both the Linux routing table and TheRouter's routing table.

-Linux routing table 'rt1' (id 250)
+Linux routing table

-	h4 src # ip route ls table rt1
+	h4 src # $rvrf ip route ls
 	default via 192.168.1.3 dev rkni_v3  proto zebra  metric 20

 The TheRouter's main routing table:

-	h4 src # rcli sh ip route
+	h4 src # $rvrf rcli sh ip route
 	224.0.0.0/4 is unreachable
 	192.168.21.0/24 C dev v21 src 192.168.21.1
 	192.168.5.0/24 C dev v5 src 192.168.5.1